car251290/getaCoffee/README.md

  # Making it easier to press the button
  When you are using your finger to tap on a button, you don't want to have to hold for get to next screen and get the map to find the near coffee shop.

+ ## Api map for search for a coffe
+ I will use an Api of location for adding a map to get the nears coffee shop.